Escape of a Sticky Particle: Escape of a sticky particle in higher dimensions -- annulus and a spherical shell

 To give another example of an explicit computation of the probability density of the escape time, we also consider diffusion between concentric circles or spheres of radii $R_1<R_2$, such that one of them is absorbing and the other is adsorbing.
-The spherical symmetry renders this problem effectively one-dimensional, and it can thus be solved in a very similar way to the escape problem from the interval, i.e., by solving the corresponding version of Eqs.
-(6a)-(6c) in the main text.
+The spherical symmetry renders this problem effectively one-dimensional, and it can thus be solved in a very similar way to the escape problem from the interval, i.e., by solving the corresponding version of Eqs. (\ref{eq:escape_helmholtz})-(\ref{eq:escape_absorbing_bc2}).
 For instance, let us consider a three-dimensional setting and assume that the inner boundary is adsorbing and the outer is absorbing.
-In this case, one still has $\tilde{J}_{\rm{ab}}(s|r_0) = g(r_0,s)/g(R_2,s)$, where
+In this case, one still has